Xavier Fulton: Canadian Football League

-Fulton was traded from Hamilton to Montreal 2017.
+Fulton was traded from Hamilton to Montreal in 2017.

 Boxing & Golden Gloves Champion

 Fulton began boxing as a way to train for the NFL, most notably in the off-season prior to reporting for the Redskins training camp.
 In February 2012 he signed up for the Golden Gloves in Chicago and became a Golden Gloves Champion on April 13, 2012.
 In Fulton's boxing career he has stayed undefeated at 3–0.

 Personal life

-Fulton's younger brother, Zach Fulton, is an offensive lineman at the University of Tennessee.
+Fulton's younger brother, Zach Fulton, was an offensive lineman at the University of Tennessee.
 Zach Fulton, drafted to Kansas City Chiefs.

 Fulton is said to have a voice between James Earl Jones and Dennis Haysbert and has done voice-over work in the past.